 – Prioritize the improvements you want to make

 – Visualize the data.
-Use pie charts, graphs, and call out graphics
+Use pie charts, graph maker, and call out graphics

 In this article, you’ll find the best ways to communicate pulse survey results.